Dr Dan Woodason DBA, MSc, BA, FHEA

 Summary

-Having had a broad, rewarding, and challenging 20 years in and around the world of events, I returned to education to study for my Masters in International Conferences & Event Management at Sheffield Hallam University (SHU) in 2009.
-I have spent the last 13+ years embedding myself in the academic realm of the Sheffield Business School (SBS) here at SHU, becoming Events Management course leader in 2015.
+Having had a broad, rewarding, and challenging 20 years in and around the world of marketing, I returned to education to study for my Masters degree at Sheffield Hallam University (SHU) in 2009.
+I have spent the last 14+ years embedding myself in the academic realm of the Sheffield Business School (SBS) here at SHU, becoming course leader in 2015.

 About

-My path to Sheffield Hallam has been the fruition of a diverse and successful career in campaign/marketing/brand and 'pure' Event Management, which has included strategic, creative, stakeholder, communications, and PR roles & responsibilities.
+My path to Sheffield Hallam has been the fruition of a diverse and successful career in campaign/marketing/brand and event management, which has included strategic, creative, stakeholder, communications, and PR roles and responsibilities.

-I have a wealth of experience gained in different sectors, from a self-employed entrepreneur, via an internationally renowned events organisation, brand-licensing company, a national communications agency, and via a complex public sector organisation.
+I have a wealth of experience gained in different sectors, from a self-employed entrepreneur to an internationally renowned promotions organisation, a brand-licensing company, a national communications agency, and a complex public sector organisation before joining Sheffield Hallam.

-I am still actively involved in the North Yorkshire Deer Shed festival alongside my SBS day roles and recently completed my Doctorate relating to young consumers, values, marketing, and CSR.
+I am still involved with external marketing agencies alongside my SBS day roles and recently completed my Doctorate relating to young consumers, values, marketing, and CSR.

 Teaching